Pembroke Welsh Corgwyn at Immer Essen Farm

 Message link below.

-There is a lot of interest in these litters, and we will be giving preference to people who send us complete emails answering the questions we list on our Message link - and who take the trouble to read everything on this page so that many questions are answered.
+There is a lot of interest in our litters, and we will be giving preference to people who send us complete emails answering the questions we list on our Message link - and who take the trouble to read everything on this page so that many questions are answered.

 Immer Essen Farm puppies are usually DM Clear - very occasionally DM Free.

 All puppies born at Immer Essen Farm are not genetically at risk for degenerative myelopathy